sandeepkhadk/llm-hallucination-benchmark/README.md

 ## Running on Google Colab

-`Hallucination_Benchmark_Colab.ipynb` is a self-contained notebook that: (1) uploads/clones this `benchmark/` folder onto a Colab GPU runtime, (2) installs dependencies (without touching Colab's preinstalled GPU-matched `torch`), (3) lets you pick `--mock` / `--lite` / `--paper` / `--paper --strong-judge`, and (4) displays and zips up the results for download.
+`benchmark/Hallucination_Benchmark_Colab.ipynb` is a self-contained notebook that: (1) uploads/clones the `benchmark/` folder onto a Colab GPU runtime, (2) installs dependencies (without touching Colab's preinstalled GPU-matched `torch`), (3) lets you pick `--mock` / `--lite` / `--paper` / `--paper --strong-judge`, and (4) displays and zips up the results for download.
 Open it in Colab, set `Runtime → Change runtime type → T4 GPU`, and run the cells top to bottom.

-Results are written to `results/`: `raw_results.csv`, `accuracy_metrics.csv`, `strong_judge_results.csv` / `strong_judge_accuracy_metrics.csv` (only with
-`--strong-judge`), `paired_ttests.csv`, `anova_results.csv`, and `plots/`.
+The `results.zip`/`results_paper.zip` it produces are what get extracted into the repo-root `results/`/`results_paper/` folders checked into this repository.

 ## Reports and analysis

-- `results/plots/pareto_frontier.png` — F1 accuracy vs. `detection_overhead_ms`
+- `results/plots/pareto_frontier.png` / `results_paper/plots/pareto_frontier.png` — F1
-  (log-scale x-axis, lower = cheaper) for all three paradigms; the Pareto-dominant paradigm sits toward the top-left.
+  accuracy vs. `detection_overhead_ms` (log-scale x-axis, lower = cheaper) for all three paradigms; the Pareto-dominant paradigm sits toward the top-left.
-- `results/plots/ttft_distribution.png` — sanity-check that baseline
+- `results/plots/ttft_distribution.png` / `results_paper/plots/ttft_distribution.png` —
-  time-to-first-token is paradigm-independent (detection happens *after* generation, so this should look identical across paradigms).
+  sanity-check that baseline time-to-first-token is paradigm-independent (detection happens *after* generation, so this should look identical across paradigms).
-- `results/Benchmark_Report.docx` — a generated Word report covering the
-  models/config used, procedure, accuracy + statistical-significance tables, conclusions, a Big-O time/space complexity analysis per paradigm, and an "Experimental Scale and Limitations" section reconciling the theoretical complexity terms with the measured `detection_overhead_ms`/memory numbers.
+- `results/Benchmark_Report.docx` (generated at runtime, git-ignored) — a Word report covering the models/config used, procedure, accuracy + statistical-significance tables, conclusions, a Big-O time/space complexity analysis per paradigm, and an "Experimental Scale and Limitations" section reconciling the theoretical complexity terms with the measured `detection_overhead_ms`/memory numbers.
+- `main.tex` — the write-up of all of the above, including the `--strong-judge` 3B-judge ablation (Section IV-D) and the cross-scale Discussion/Recommendation (Section IV-E).

 ## Limitations